UBoat-Botnet/UBoat/README.md

 # UBoat HTTP

-A POC HTTP Bot(less)net designed to replicate a full weaponised commercial botnet written in love by C++ using native WINAPI
+A POC HTTP Botnet designed to replicate a full weaponised commercial botnet written in love by C++ using native WINAPI

 Hishiro - San is a .net dropper project under heavy development designed to aid UBOAT